datacarpentry/sql-socialsci/episodes/09-joins.md

 In any relational database system, the ability to join tables together is a key querying requirement.
 Joins are used to combine the columns from two (or more) tables together to form a single table.
 A join between tables will only be possible if they have at least one column in common.
-The column doesn’t have to have the same name in each table, and quite often they won’t, but they do have to have a common usage.
+The column doesn't have to have the same name in each table, and quite often they won’t, but they do have to have a common usage.

 In the SAFI database we have three tables.
 Farms, Plots and Crops.
-Each farm has a number of plots (or fields) and each plot can be used to grow differnt crops.
+Each farm has a number of plots (or fields) and each plot can be used to grow different crops.
-A question you might ask is: Which Farms with more than 12 people in the hosehold grow Maize?
+A question you might ask is: Which Farms with more than 12 people in the household grow Maize?
 No single table has the answer to this question.

-We can write queries to answer each part seperately
+We can write queries to answer each part separately